RagnarGrootKoerkamp/BAPCtools/doc/commands.md

   One time where this is useful, is when automatically numbered testcases get renumbered.
 In this case, the `generate` command will complain about the old numbered testcases, and `clean` can be used to remove those.
 - `--all`/`-a`: Fully regenerate all test cases, skipping the up-to-date check.
 - `--check_deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
 This is implicitly set to true for `bt all`.
+- `--add-manual`: testcases and directories in `data/` that do not have a corresponding entry in `generators.yaml` are automatically added.
 - `--jobs <number>`/`-j <number>`: The number of parallel jobs to use when generating testcases.
 Defaults to `4`.
 Set to `0` or `1` to disable parallelization.
 - `--timeout <seconds>`/`-t <seconds>`: Override the default timeout for generators and visualizers (`30s`) and submissions (`1.5*timelimit+1`).